 All proceeds from the event will go to The Worldwide Tribe - a grassroots charity who are doing amazing work in camps across Europe and beyond.

-Food and drink will be provided (including free wine on arrival) and there'll also be the opportunity to win some fantastic prizes.
+Nibbles and drink will be provided (including a free G&T on arrival) and there'll also be the opportunity to win some fantastic prizes.

 So come eat, drink, listen and be merry for a good cause.
 We can't wait to see you.

 Author, activist and intellectual, Gulwali Passarlay was sent away from Afghanistan at the age of twelve, after his father was killed in a gun battle with the US army.
 Smuggled into Iran, Gulwali embarked on a twelve-month odyssey across Europe, spending time in prisons, suffering hunger, cruelty, and violence.
 Like so many of the migrants we hear about, he endured a terrifying, life-threatening journey on a tiny boat in the Mediterranean, braved the brutality of those who should care for children, and spent a desolate month in the camp at Calais.
 Somehow he survived, and made it to Britain, no longer an innocent child but still a young boy alone.